adus/portal-documentation/_documents/stations.md

 _Quantities_ <br>
 The default quantities plotted are speed and VPLPH; other quantities are average volume (can only be used with _Group_ parameter set to _Yes_), occupancy, vehicle miles traveled (VMT), VHT, travel time, and delay.

+_Note_: Loop detectors have been known to give lower speeds at night.
+If a WSDOT detector type is identified as "Wavetronix", the detector will default to the speed limit at that station location when volume = 0.

 _Configuration_ <br>
 Select the temporal resolution of interest (20 sec, 5 min, 15 min, 1 hour, 1 day, 1 month, 1 year).
 Data are originally recorded at 20 second intervals.
 If the _Group_ parameter is set to _Yes_ then data are aggregated based on day of week selection under _Date Range_.
 If the _Group_ parameter is set to _No_ then data are visualized as continuous along the x-axis according to the date and time selected.